ki-ki-24/ki-ki-24/README.md

 - 👋 Hi, I’m @ki-ki-24
-- 👀 I’m interested in learning various useful coding languages.
+- 👀 I’m interested in learning things about cybersecurity.
-- 🌱 I’m currently learning python.
+- 🌱 I have started learning basic CCNA.
-- 💞️ I’m looking to collaborate on projects involving python and DBMS.
+- 💞️ I’m looking to collaborate on projects involving Python and DBMS.
 - 📫 How to reach me: krishnamadinkumar@gmail.com
 - 😄 Pronouns:She/Her
 - ⚡ Fun fact:Up for pc games.